Zebra dove: Taxonomy

 In 1743 the English naturalist George Edwards included a description and a picture of the zebra dove in his A Natural History of Uncommon Birds.
 His drawing was made from a live specimen at the home of admiral Charles Wager in Parsons Green near London.
 Edwards was told that the dove had been brought from the East Indies.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he included the zebra dove and placed it with all the other pigeons in the genus Columba.
 Linnaeus included a brief description, coined the binomial name Columba striata and cited Edwards's work.
 The specific name striata is from the Latin striatus meaning "striated".
 The type locality has been restricted to the island of Java in Indonesia.
-The species is now placed in the genus Geopelia that was introduced by the English naturalist William John Swainson in 1837.
+The species is now placed in the genus Geopelia that was introduced by the English naturalist William Swainson in 1837.
 The zebra dove is monotypic: no subspecies are recognised.

 The zebra dove is closely related to the peaceful dove of Australia and New Guinea and the barred dove of eastern Indonesia.
 These two were classified as subspecies of the zebra dove until recently and the names peaceful dove and barred dove were often applied to the whole species.